LeahLeah's avatar

 Today, I'm thinking of writing about an onomatopoeia as well.

-OPTION A: Today, I'm thinking of writing about an onomatopoeia as wellother instance of onomatopoeia.¶
+Today, I'm thinking of writing about an onomatopoeia as well.
+Today, I'm thinking of writing about onomatopoeia as well.

 NOTE: The word "onomatopoeia" is an uncountable noun.